iamartinmrt/GreenFlux/README.md

 - Retrofit: Handling data layer API calls
 - Geolocator/Geocoder: Getting user location and finding the city based on coordinate

+# 🤔 How to start?
+You need to run this command on your terminal on your project's root directory to generate the auto-generated files:
+`flutter pub run build_runner build --delete-conflicting-outputs`

 # 🏗️ Architecture
 It's "Clean architecture" (Uncle bob).
 I tried to separate the code into 3 layers of:
 - Data